Balaur: Slavic comparanda

 The Serbo-Croatian blavor/blaor/blavur ("European legless lizard") is cognate with balaur, and is regarded as one of the few pre-Slavic Balkan relict words in Serbo-Croatian.
 The word is, however, unattested in Bulgarian, per Skok and Matasovic.
 (Note: However, Romanian Elena Mihaila-Scarlatoiu indicated that the Romanian word passed into the languages of the nearby regions, like Bulgarian, Albanian and Serbian.)

 Etymology

 The term Balaur (Aromanian bul'ar) is of unknown etymology.
 It has been linked with Albanian boljë/bollë ("snake") and buljar ("water snake").
 The Transylvanian Saxon balaur "dragon", and balaura, an insult term in Serbia, are borrowed from Romanian.

 The Albanian and Romanian terms possibly stem from the same Thracian root, *bell- or *ber- "beast, monster", the traces of which can also be found in the name of the Greek mythological hero Bellerophon ("the beast killer").
 Skok traces its appearance in Slavic to a possible "Illyrio-Thracian" word *bolauras > blavor.
 However, Matasovic discards a Thracian source and considers the word to be ultimately of Illyrian origin, with the form *bulauras, leading to an ancient Slavic borrowing with the form *bъla(v)ur.

+Due to its inexistence in Bulgarian, Ligorio and Savić reject a Thracian source for the lexeme, and propose another line of borrowing: into Slavic and Romanian via Dalmatian Romance and Balkan Latin.
+Due to the variation in the attested words, they reconstruct a Latin word *ballaurus for the Romanian balaur and Serbo-Croatian blavor, and a Latin *mallaurus for the other words.
+This m/b alternation, Ligorio argues, is apparent in some Thracian relicts, like with deity Bendis/Mendis.
+In the Етимолошки речник српског језика ("Etymological Dictionary of the Serbian Language"), Ligorio geographically separates the reconstructions into areas: *ballaurus and *mallaurus are present in the Western Balkans, the former in the previous territories of the Dalmatae and Illyrians, while the latter in the lands of the Liburnians and the Histri; while only the form *ballaurus is present in the Eastern Balkans.